While good menu planning can help you to reduce food waste, there can be lots of reasons why you may have more vegetables than you planned.

 Frittata is another flexible dish.

-I particularly like roasting a whole variety of vegetables and then making roast vegetable frittata, but steamed or sautéed vegetables work just as well.
+I particularly like roasting a whole variety of vegetables and then making a roast vegetable frittata, but steamed or sautéed vegetables work just as well.

 Read further: ‘Free-up-the-fridge’ frittata recipe